-Where ductwork from extractor fans goes through unheated spaces such as roof voids, action should be taken to minimise the chance of condensation forming in the ducting and any consequential damage caused to finishes and the fan unit.
+Where ductwork from extractor fans goes through unheated spaces such as roof voids action should be taken to minimise the chance of condensation forming in the ducting and any consequential damage caused to finishes and the fan unit.

-- Ensure ducting discharges to the outside air. - Provide insulation to the outside of the ductwork, and lay to a fall away from the fan.
+Ensure ducting discharges to the outside air.

+Provide insulation to the outside of the ductwork and lay to a fall away from the fan.

-The system should provide extraction rates in accordance with Building Regulation requirements Approved Document K.
+The system should provide rates in accordance with Approved Document K.

 All habitable and service rooms within dwellings should have some form of ventilation as a requirement.
 It may be permanent background ventilation, mechanical ventilation or an opening window.
+Provide either 15 minutes overrun to the mechanical extractor unit, in internal rooms.
+PSV or an open flue heating appliance may be acceptable; in all cases some form of air inlet is required.